 What do I need to fit the device?

 This depends on the device you opt for.
-If it is a loop detector you will require a masonry cutting tool or similar, cables, conduit and epoxy compound or mastic to cover the loop.
-For other options you may only need a drill and screw driver.
+If it is a loop detector, you will require a masonry cutting tool or similar, cables, conduit and epoxy compound or mastic to cover the loop.
+For other options, you may only need a drill and a screwdriver.

 Can I use this for safety and free exit?

 Some devices can be used for both, some can do one or the other.
-A dual channel loop detector can be connected to 2 x loop cable sections meaning it can be used for both at the same time.
-Single channel will do one or the other.
-Above ground systems will do one or the other.
+A dual-channel loop detector can be connected to 2 x loop cable sections, meaning it can be used for both at the same time.
+A single channel will do one or the other.
+Above-ground systems will do one or the other.

 How do I know which system is best for my application?